 Register to Vote!

-If you wish to register to vote in New York State, voter registration forms are available on campus in both Bird Library, first floor, and at the Office of Government Relations, 2-212 Center for Science and Technology.
-You may also download a form from the NYS Board of Elections.
+If you wish to register to vote in New York State, voter registration forms may be downloaded from the NYS Board of Elections.

 Where should you vote?
 In your hometown or here in Syracuse at your campus address?
 The decision about where to register is up to you.
 You may want to think about how local politicians will impact the lives of Syracuse students; or, are there races back home that you feel strongly about?
 Would you prefer to vote in person on Election Day or would you prefer to apply for an absentee ballot and mail it back to your home county?